refatK/Computer-Animation-Assignments/README.md

   <img src="https://user-images.githubusercontent.com/31963426/117589828-11178a00-b0fa-11eb-93e6-2690106302ea.gif" width="250" />
 </p>

-These are a collection of the 3 assignments I had completed for COMP 477.
-Link to assignemnt implemantations are below.
+These are a collection of the 3 assignments I had completed for a university class.
+Link to projects are below.

 1. [Forward Kinematics](https://github.com/refatK/COMP477_A1_Forward-Kinematics)
 2. [Inverse Kinematics with Collision Detection and Avoidance](https://github.com/refatK/COMP477_A2_Inverse-Kinematics)